Tools for distance teaching

 Zoom is available as a web application (it seems to work better in Chrome than in Firefox) and as a native application for common operating systems, including Android and iOS.
 Some features are available only in the native apps.

-We have a site-wide license with 8 shared accounts for the computer science school.
-You can use accounts email@example.com to zoom-8 at matfyz.zoom.us, you should have received the password by e-mail.
+We have a site-wide license with 10 shared accounts for the computer science school.
+You can use accounts firstname.lastname@example.org to zoom-10 at matfyz.zoom.us, you should have received the password by e-mail.
 On each account, there can be only one meeting at a given time.
 We are using Zoom's scheduling mechanism for allocation of time; you might need to find an account which is free at your preferred time.
 If your conference corresponds to a regularly scheduled lecture, please select the account by your lecture hall if possible (e.g., zoom-4 for S4).
 Please do not change per-account settings, only per-meeting ones.

 In addition to the licensed accounts, you can create personal unlicensed accounts, which allow group meetings for up 40 minutes and unlimited individual meetings.